spiperac/bCTF/README.md

     * Change docker host configuration
 * Email support ( for registration, password resets, and optional account activation links)
 * Beta themes customisation
+* Fast and small on deps
+    * bCTF is using django with minimal 3rd party libs
+        * besides django, only pyyaml and django-countries are required
+* Unit tests and selenium tests coverage
+* Bootstrap 4

+## Todo

+* Plugins interface
+* Theme customisation interface

 ## Getting Started